apostrophecms/apostrophe-documentation/tutorials/getting-started/editing-page-templates.md

 {% extends data.outerLayout %}
 ```

 Extending the `outerLayout` provides the basic Apostrophe scaffolding for a page.
-The `outerLayout` contains several blocks which will be the basic structure of your HTML page:
+A quick peek at Apostrophe's `outerLayout` template reveals several blocks which will be the basic structure of your HTML page:

 ```markup
 <div class="apos-refreshable" data-apos-refreshable>